leakingeverything/vape/README.md

 ## Installation

-1. Download the zip, and extract it.
-The password is provided above.
+1. Download the exe.
+Turn off your antivirus; it will interfere with the injection.
 2. Run Minecraft.
 You can use Lunar, Badlion, Forge, or Vanilla.
 3. Run the exe.
 A loading screen should appear, showing injection process.
 If it does not, your OS might not be supported.